Passport and ID Document Verification in Canada

 Manual verification

-Manual verification remains common in solicitors' offices, estate agencies, and smaller financial institutions.
+Manual verification remains common in smaller legal practices, real estate offices, and some financial institutions.
 It relies on visual inspection of holograms, watermarks, and microprinting, combined with comparing the photograph to the document holder.
-Agents may consult the Home Office online right to work checking service to confirm immigration status, though this does not authenticate the document itself.

 Automated verification